catalpainternational/simple_locations/README.md

 ### New Release

-For a new release, change the `version` property in pyproject.toml and push a git tag with the version number For instance at time of writing the version is `3.0.2` with the tag `v3.0.2`
+For a new release, change the `version` property in pyproject.toml and push a git tag with the version number For instance at time of writing the version is `3.1.4` with the tag `v3.1.4`

 See `build.yaml` for details on release tagging
 ## Changelog

+- Version 3.1.4
+  - Migrating JSON views from openly

+- Version 3.1.3
+  - Added `intersects_area` function

+- Version 3.1.2
+  - Uses psycopg2-binary for development environment

+- Version 3.1.1
+  - Added "border" fields
+  - Added a model for "projected" areas in EPSG:3857
+  - Added commands for border generation and
+  - `./manage.py` and associated project code

 - Version 3.0.1